POETRY BOOKS & PUBLICATIONS:

 Size: 9.44" x 6.10"

-Brian Jones of The Rolling Stones was deceased on July 3rd, 1969.
-As a tribute to the artist, these pamphlets featuring original poetry were written and privately printed by Jim Morrison and distributed amongst the audience at the Aquarius Theater on July 21st, 1969.
-Later, the poetry receives mainstream publication in magazines such as Datebook.
-Many of these original printings were left behind or tossed in the trash after The Doors performances and only a small number exist today.
+Brian Jones of The Rolling Stones is deceased on July 3rd, 1969.
+As a tribute to the artist, these pamphlets featuring an original poetic composition are written and privately printed by Jim Morrison and distributed amongst the audience at the Aquarius Theater on July 21st, 1969.
+Later in the year, the poetry receives mainstream publication in magazines such as Datebook.
+Many of these original printings are left behind or tossed in the trash after The Doors performances and only a small number exist today.

 INSIDE: